kashav/fsql/README.md

       * Use single quotes (`'`) or escaped backticks (<code>`</code>) for multi-space conditional values.

+      * The default unit for size is bytes, to use kilobytes / megabytes / gigabytes, append `kb` / `mb` / `gb` to the size value.

   - Examples:

     - List all files & directories in `~/Desktop` and `~/Downloads` that begin with `csc`.